 The JIS screw "dot"

-If you own any vintage Japanese vehicles you may already be familiar with one of Japan's early attempts to move closer to internationally recognised standards: in 1967 JICS decided to adopt aspects of the ISO standards on the dimensions of screws and bolts.
+If you own any vintage Japanese vehicles you may already be familiar with one of Japan's early attempts to move closer to internationally recognised standards: in 1967 JICS decided to adopt aspects of the ISO standards on the thread dimensions of screws and bolts.
 This is how Honda, Japan's largest vehicle manufacturer at the time, announced the change:

-JIS and ISO crosshead standards
+JIS and ISO crosshead screws.

 Conventional wisdom has it that standard Phillips cross head screwdrivers are not a good fit for screw heads made to the JIS standards, and this suggests that there is something about the JIS cross-head standards that differs from specs used in other countries.
 And indeed, there are separate JIS and ISO standards for the Cross Recesses for Screws: